37dev/xx-node-info/README.md

 `/start` - Start the bot.

-`/subscribe node_id` - Subscribe to a node id in order to receive uptime updates from it.
+`/subscribe node_id network` - Subscribe to a node id in order to receive uptime updates from it.

-`/unsubscribe node_id` - Unsubscribe from a node id in order to stop receiving updates from it.
+`/unsubscribe node_id network` - Unsubscribe from a node id in order to stop receiving updates from it.

+`/listnodes` - List all subscribed nodes.

 #### Things I will be adding:

 - Unity tests.
 There aren't any :(

 - Chose what network you want to receive the updates from.
-I.e betanet, protonet, etc.
+I.e betanet, protonet, etc. [Done]

 - Retrieve information about node like uptime, timeout %.